jareiko/meteor-asteroid/README.md

 Coming soon:

 * Front-end bindings for Three.js & Pixi.js
-* Fine-grain publishing control, for example visible sets
+* Fine-grain publishing control, so we don't send all data to all clients

-This is very early code, subject to change.
+This is very early code.
-Everything is open to discussion!
+Every aspect is open to discussion!

 Install
 -------